All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 class Person

-extend Species # adds the method as a class method
+extend Species # adds method as class method

 end